 Each of Messrs.
 Boor, Benjamin, Gregoire and McDearis are also party to retention agreements with us.
-These retention agreements provide for "double-trigger" severance payments and benefits under certain specified circumstances, as described below.
+These retention agreements provide for "doubletrigger" severance payments and benefits under certain specified circumstances, as described below.
 We are not obligated to make any tax "gross-up" or other payments to Messrs.
 Boor, Benjamin, Gregoire or McDearis if, in connection with any payments received following a termination of employment, the payments are subject to taxation under Section 409A of the Code.

 If Messrs.
-Boor's, Benjamin's, Gregoire's or McDearis' employment is terminated within 12 months following a change in control of our Company, as defined in the retention agreements, either by us without cause, or by the executive officer for good reason, we will be obligated to:
+Boor's, Benjamin's, Gregoire's or McDearis' employment is terminated within 12 months following a change in control of our Company, as defined in the retention agreements, either by us without cause, or by the executive officer for good reason, we generally will be obligated to:

-- Pay him 1.5 times his base salary; - Accelerate and fully vest any then-unvested stock options and other equity awards (performance-based equity awards where the performance period has not been completed will be paid out at 100% of target performance); and - Reimburse COBRA premiums for him for the lesser of 12 months following the termination date or until he becomes eligible for insurance benefits from another employer.
+- Pay him 1.5 times his base salary; - · Accelerate and fully vest any then-unvested stock options and other equity awards (performance-based equity awards where the performance period has not been completed will be paid out at 100% of target performance); and - Reimburse COBRA premiums for him (and any eligible spouse or dependents) for the lesser of 12 months following the termination date or until he becomes eligible for insurance benefits from another employer or obtains coverage from another source.